Expatriation tax: Norway

-Norway imposes an emigration tax on unrealised capital gains as it appears on the day of departure if the unrealised gains exceeds 500,000 NOK.
-The tax may be deferred without collateral if the subject takes residence in another EEA member state, and with collateral otherwise.
-If the taxed gain is not realised within a five-year period, it will be assumed that the emigration was not motivated by tax purposes and the tax will be dismissed or refunded.
+Norway imposes an exit tax on unrealised capital gains when departing the country and ceasing to be tax resident, which is also relevant when inheriting or receiving gifts from someone who was subject to exit tax.
+The rules have changed often and significantly throughout 2022, 2023, 2024, and 2025.
+An English language summary of all the changes, and the current rules, can be found at the Norwegian Tax Administration website.

 South Africa

 The current South African exit tax regime works in concert with South Africa's foreign exchange controls.
 A person who is a resident of South Africa as defined under the exchange control laws (someone who is resident or domiciled in South Africa) may change status to become an emigrant, if the person is leaving the Common Monetary Area (South Africa, Namibia, Swaziland, and Lesotho) to take up permanent residence in another country.
 A single emigrant may expatriate up to R4 million of assets without exit charge, while a family is entitled to twice that amount.
 The emigrant must declare all worldwide assets to an Authorised Dealer of the South African Reserve Bank, and obtain a tax clearance certificate from the South African Revenue Service.